DragonSenses/visionize/architectural-decision-log.md

 ### Create an Audit Log

+Next we need to create a utility function called `createdAuditLog` that encapsulates the process of creating audit log entries in the database.

 feat: Add utility function for audit log creation

 Create a reusable utility function that creates an Audit Log.
 Inside `/lib` create file `createAuditLog.ts`.